wix-incubator/quix/documentation/docs/installation.md

 `http://localhost:3000`

 ## Configuration
-Most of the configuration you'll need is done through enviornment variables. docker-compose can load enviornemnt-variables easily through a `.env` file.
+Most of the configuration you'll need is done through environment variables. docker-compose can load environment-variables easily through a `.env` file.
 You can rename our [env-example](https://github.com/wix/quix/blob/master/env-example) file to `.env`, and modify it's values as needed.

 #### Presto
 By default, Quix works with demo Presto instance that runs inside Docker Compose.
-To work with your real Presto DB, change `PRESTO_API` URL.
+To work with your real Presto DB, change `PRESTO_API` environment variable.

 Note that you need to specify full URL, including protocol, port and API version:
 * PRESTO_API - `http://presto.my.domain:8181/v1`